tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/relation.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/app" />

 A relation field can be created as part of an App creation.
-Here is an example request body for creating an excerp of a Development-Issues app within a workspace with ID 1.
+Here is an example request body for creating an excerpt of a Development-Issues app within a workspace with ID 1.

 The app contains a `single_relation` field "Belongs to Epic" with a reference to the "Epics" app with ID 2.